Vonage/vivid-3/docs/getting-statred/getting-started.md

 # Getting Started with Vivid@next

-A step-by-step instructions for getting up and running with vivid@next

 Step-by-step instructions for setting up vivid@next

 In case vivid@2.x is installed in your project, make sure you follow the  **[Pre-Installation]**(#Pre-Installation)